darianlee555/Health-and-Wellness-Project/README.md

 The **Sleep Health and Lifestyle Dataset** comprises around 400 rows and 13 columns, covering a wide range of variables related to sleep and daily habits.
 It includes details such as gender, age, occupation, sleep duration, quality of sleep, physical activity level, stress levels, BMI category, blood pressure, heart rate, daily steps, and the presence or absence of sleep disorders.

-More further info and a description of each column can be found in the data source link above.
+For additional information and a description of each column, please refer to the data source link above.

 ### Objectives

-I wanted to answer the following questions using the data:
+I aim to answer the following questions using the dataset:

-* What were the total number of individuals/participants in this dataset?
+1. How many individuals/participants are included in this dataset?
-* What was the average age of the participants?
+2. What is the average age of the participants?
-* What was the average heartrate?
+3. What is the average heart rate of the participants?
-* What was the average amount of sleep they got?
+4. What is the average amount of sleep they receive?
-* How many participants were males?
-How many were females?
+5. How many participants are male, and how many are female?
-* How much exercise did they get daily?
+6. What is the daily exercise level of the participants?
-* What weight type were they?
-(Obese, overweight, normal weight?)
+7. What weight category do they fall into (Obese, overweight, normal weight)?
-* What was their average systolic and diastolic blood pressure?
+8. What are the average systolic and diastolic blood pressure readings?
-* What type of blood pressure did they have?
-(Normal, Elevated, Stage 1 High Blood Pressure, etc.)
+9. What blood pressure category do they belong to (Normal, Elevated, Stage 1 High Blood Pressure, etc.)?
-* What was their average stress levels and sleep quality (Out of 5)?
+10. What are their average stress levels and sleep quality (rated out of 5)?
-* Did they have a sleep disorder present?
+11. Is there a presence of sleep disorders among the participants?

 ### Tools Used